ClickCease

 Uber and Liability Issues

 Liability has been a somewhat tricky issue for Uber and other rideshare companies.
 Uber brands itself not as a transportation company but as a Web platform that connects those who need rides with those who provide them.
-Uber drivers are independent contractors rather than employees.
+Uber drivers are independent contractors, not employees.
 The company carries $1 million in liability insurance, which should apply to passengers injured while riding an Uber.

 Several complex issues arise in Uber car accidents.
-For example, Uber’s insurance may not cover injuries or losses if the driver was not online during the crash and not logged into the app.
+For example, Uber’s insurance may only cover injuries or losses if the driver was online during the crash and logged into the app.
 Uber drivers’ auto insurance policy may have to cover the victims’ injuries or losses.
-The same holds true if you were a pedestrian struck and hurt by an Uber vehicle.
+The same applies if an Uber vehicle strikes and injures you as a pedestrian.
 If the Uber driver is offline or underinsured, victims may need to use their own uninsured motorist coverage.